Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 [W3C CSS Validator](https://github.com/martinjohnson26/Milestone1/blob/master/assets/readmeimages/stylecss.png) - Result = No errors found.

-  moz-transition is an unknown vendor extension.

- webkit-transition is an unknown vendor extension

-o-transition is an unknown vendor extension

 Chrome Dev Tools

    For testing mobile and tablet views and responsiveness